hexchat/documentation/script_lua.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Hooks the function ``callback`` to be executed after ``inverval`` milliseconds.
 Returns a hook object.
-If the callback returns a truthy value, it is scheduled to happen after the same preiod of time.
+As long as the callback returns a truthy value, it is scheduled to happen after the same preiod of time.

 hexchat.hook_unload(callback)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^